Recognize words that rhyme with make (e.g., "Do make and cake rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with make.").

 - Cake pan

-The children will make a cake and practice saying words that rhyme with cake, such as rake, wake, take, and bake.
+Tell the children that they will make a cake and practice saying words that rhyme with make, such as rake, wake, take, and bake.

-- Invite the children to echo what you say as you act out the following:
+- Invite the children to sit facing you and echo what you say as you act out the following:

 |Make, make, make cake!||Hold up cake mix.
 Then hold up the bowl and spoon.|